OkeyoMercy/OkeyoMercy/README.md

 Hi there, I'm MERCY ACHIENG'! 👋
 🌱 I'm a  Computer Science Student who is Passionate About Data Science and Machine Learning Welcome to my GitHub page!
-I'm Okeyo Mercy, currently in my third year of studying Computer Science at Maseno University.
+I'm  currently in my third year of studying Computer Science at Maseno University.
 I have a passion for all things data science and machine learning, and I love using Python to solve problems and create innovative projects.

 About Me: